ekedonald/DevOps-Projects/19-Deploying-Applications-Into-Kubernetes-Cluster/README.md

 ![update security group of nodegroup](./images/4%20update%20security%20group%20of%20nodegroup.png)

-3. Get the public IP address of the node the Pod is running on, append the nodeport.
+3. Get the public IP address of the node the Pod is running on, append the NodePort.

 ```sh
 kubectl get nodes -o wide